-Plus, sign up at the bottom of this post to get access to a free pdf workbook to guide you through these 7 steps to make decluttering even easier.
+Plus, click the image at the bottom of this post to sign up and get access to a free pdf workbook to guide you through these 7 steps to make decluttering even easier.

 If you’re ready to declutter your home and your life and embrace a simpler, more minimalist lifestyle, this post has everything you need to get started.

 Often, taking the first steps of decluttering can be the hardest.

 The thought of decluttering your whole house might feel overwhelming.
 Or maybe you just don’t know how to tackle all the “stuff” without bouncing from one spot to the next, but never feeling like you’re making progress anywhere!

 The good news is, once you get started decluttering, it becomes a lot easier to keep going.